G00406014/digital-rain-25-cpp/index.md

   in their new positions
   this achievd a smooth visual transition.

-  I have a function called TestRandomNumberGenerator.
+  I have a function called TestRandomNumberGenerator, which ChatGPT helped me to design, OpenAI, "ChatGPT," OpenAI, Mar.
+2025.
+[Online].
+Available: https://openai.com/chatgpt.
 In this test, it generates 1,000 random values to test the X and Y coordinates.
 The function is also wrapped in a try-catch block that will handle any exceptions.
 If any generated value falls outside the expected range, an error message is printed to the console.